nellshamrell/Dev4Ops4Dev/002_apache.md

 Excellent, the apache2 package is installed on our development box!

+Now, let's add in a custom home page.

 ### Starting and Enabling Apache

 It's great that we now have Apache installed, but without it doesn't do us any good unless we start the service that manages it.